-Next, the monitor supports AMD FreeSync and NVIDIA’s ‘G-SYNC Compatible’ mode for tear-free performance via VRR (variable refresh rate).
+Next, the monitor supports AMD FreeSync and it’s certified as ‘G-SYNC Compatible’ by NVIDIA for flawless tear-free performance via VRR (variable refresh rate).

-Once enabled, FreeSync/G-SYNC allows the monitor to change its refresh rate dynamically according to your FPS rate which in turn eliminates screen tearing and stuttering up to 144Hz without any noticeable input lag added.
+Once enabled, FreeSync/G-SYNC allows the monitor to change its refresh rate dynamically according to your frame rate, which in turn eliminates screen tearing and stuttering up to 144Hz without any noticeable input lag added.

 In order to enable the ‘G-SYNC Compatible’ mode, you’ll need a DisplayPort cable, Windows 10, and at least 417.71 or newer NVIDIA drivers while FreeSync works with all recent AMD cards, and even with many older GPUs.